Partial Indexes

 This new index will make filtering by times between 9am and 5pm much quicker.
 This includes times inside this range as well such as 12:00-1:00 pm.

-Before Index: Query before the index
+Before Index:

-After Index: Query after the index
+After Index:

 Here the execution time drops from 5013 ms to 247 ms (~20x faster with index) which shows that partial indexes can save time.

-Partial Indexes are also usually less memory intensive than traditional indexes: shows the file sizes
+Partial Indexes are also usually less memory intensive than traditional indexes:

 The traditional version of the index is 3 times the size of the partial index.
 The trade off here is that the traditional index can improve a wide range of queries where as the partial index is more specific, but also faster.